aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

 - The peer connection / gossip process.
 - The HTTP user API worker.

-For blocks mined or signed locally, the conductor must instruct the generation of the block candidate with the correct consensus protocol version.
+For trusted blocks, the conductor must instruct the generation of the block candidate with the correct consensus protocol version.

 ###### Asynchronous computation of expected consensus protocol version